mathcslearner/mathcslearner/README.md

 I'm passionate about mathematics, data, software and machine learning, especially how these fields intersect together to drive modern technology systems.

-- I'm currently working on: TBD
+- I'm currently working on: Tree-walk interpreter

-- I'm currently learning about: Machine Learning / Deep Learning, Backend System Design
+- I'm currently learning about: Machine Learning / Deep Learning, Backend System Design, Interpreters + Compilers

-- I want to learn more about: Systems Programming, Software Internals, Interpreters + Compilers
+- I want to learn more about: Systems Programming, Software Internals
 <!--
 **mathcslearner/mathcslearner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.